bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 Execute a small script:

-There is small script uploaded in the bioinformatics section of the canvas, which performs a motivational greeting for you on Monday mornings.
+There is small script uploaded in canvas ("welcome.sh"), which performs a motivational greeting for you on Monday mornings.
 We are using ".sh" because bash is our command interpreter.
 You can place this script in your folder, and try to run it:

 ```
 bash welcome.sh